Ed Frutig

-Edward C. Frutig (August 19, 1918 – February 26, 2011) was an American football end who played for the University of Michigan Wolverines from 1938 to 1940.
+Edward C. Frutig (August 19, 1918 – February 26, 2011) was an American professional football end who played for the University of Michigan Wolverines from 1938 to 1940.
 He was selected as a first-team All-American in 1940 by William Randolph Hearst's International News Service.
 A teammate of Heisman Trophy winner Tom Harmon for three years at Michigan, Frutig was Harmon's main receiver, and played in the National Football League (NFL) with the Green Bay Packers (1941, 1945) and Detroit Lions (1945–1946).

 Early years

 Born and raised in River Rouge, Michigan, Frutig was the son of a River Rouge councilman.

 1938 season

 Frutig attended the University of Michigan from 1937 to 1941.
 He came to Michigan with very little football reputation and is reported to have “barely made the freshman squad” in 1937.
 Frutig put himself through college by covering Ann Arbor for a Detroit newspaper.